wso2-attic/ballerina-integrator/examples/guides/messaging/messaging-with-kafka/README.md

 ```
    Here we created a new topic that consists of two partitions with a single replication factor.

-- Start the `productAdminService`, which is an HTTP service that publishes messages to the Kafka topic by entering the following command from `messaging-with-kafka/guide` directory.
+- Start the `productAdminService` (implemented in the above mentioned sample), which is an HTTP service that publishes messages to the Kafka topic by entering the following command from `messaging-with-kafka/guide` directory.
 ```bash
    $ ballerina run product_admin_portal
 ```